🔎 AIGC Detection¶

 -

-This paper constructs a longitudinal writing dataset spanning 12 years and discovers "temporal flattening" in LLM-generated text—while lexical diversity is high, temporal drift in semantic and cognitive-emotional dimensions is significantly lower than human writing, achieving 94% accuracy in distinguishing human vs. LLM text using temporal variation patterns alone.
+By constructing a longitudinal writing dataset spanning 12 years, this study discovers a "temporal flattening" phenomenon in LLM-generated text—while lexical diversity is high, temporal drift in semantic and cognitive-emotional dimensions is significantly lower than in humans.
+Human and LLM texts can be distinguished with 94% accuracy based solely on temporal variation patterns.

 - When Personalization Tricks Detectors: The Feature-Inversion Trap in Machine-Generated Text Detection